BobDeng1974/platform-connector-lib/Readme.md

 Use `LoadConfig(location string) (config Config, err error)` to read a configuration or instantiate is manually to pass it tio the Init() function.

 * ZookeeperUrl: url to the zookeeper service
-* KafkaResponseTopic: kafka topic to which command-responses should be send (`"response"` for the sepl-platform)
+* ResponseTopic: topic to which command-responses should be send (`"response"` for the sepl-platform)
-* KafkaEventTopic: kafka topic to which event-messages should be send (`"eventfilter"` for the sepl-platform).
+* EventTopic: topic to which event-messages should be send (`"eventfilter"` for the sepl-platform).
 Events will also be send to the topic `strings.Replace(serviceId, "#", "_", -1)`.
 * Protocol: references iot-device-repository.Protocol.ProtocolHandlerUrl.
 Is used as topic to consume device-commands on this protocol.
 * FatalKafkaErrors: if `"true"` the application will terminate if an kafka-error occurs.
 * KafkaTimeout: if > 0 the connector will send messages with `"topic_init"` to the protocol topic to ensure connection. if in the timeout span no message is received a fatal error will occur.